the assumption of responsibility for the welfare of the world

 — Padania — a region at the northern end of the Italian peninsula, originally the valley and basin of the Po River (Padan); by extension, the Po-Venetian lowland, its entire drainage basin, or the territory in which the distinctive northern Italian dialects (concentrated in the populous Po-Venetian lowland) are or have been spoken.
 The term ‘Padania’ is often associated with the nationalism/separatism of the Northern League (Liga Nord), or even its racism, but its meaning is straightforward in the original and the region it describes is real and distinctive enough.

 — perceptual realm — a self-contained world accessible through perception.
 In materialism, a particular perceptual realm (the world of everyday perception) is taken to be substantial and thus the “real” world.
 Programmed worlds in virtual reality, though, are also perceptual realms, and every dream exists in a distinct perceptual realm.

 — planet — originally, a celestial body not fixed in location relative to the celestial sphere (from Greek ΠΛΑΝΗΤΗΣ « planētēs », “wanderer”), especially those of the same relative size and brightness as the stars themselves.
-As most of the original planets were eventually discovered to be bodies that orbited the sun as does Earth, the term ‘planet’ was repurposed to apply to all bodies that directly orbit the sun (including Earth), and then to bodies that directly orbit any star.
+As most of the original planets were eventually discovered to be bodies that orbited the sun as does Earth, the term ‘planet’ was repurposed by astronomers to apply to all bodies that directly orbit the sun (including Earth), and then to bodies that directly orbit any star.
 The term ‘planet’ has more recently been repurposed by a subset of astronomers once again, to apply to a select group of directly-orbiting bodies with specific qualities chosen primarily to limit the number of “planets”.
+Compare: constellation.

 — Polynesia — a cultural region on a group of landmasses in the Pacific Ocean (from Greek ΠΟΛΥ- « polu- », “many” + ΝΗΣ- « nēs- », “island”), roughly consisting of a “Triangle” with vertices at Hawai‘i, New Zealand (Aotearoa), and Easter Island (Rapa Nui).
 Polynesian is a single linguistic group within the Austronesian family; descendant dialects are spoken by the aboriginal peoples throughout Polynesia (though not quite by all aboriginal peoples in the Polynesian Triangle).
 The Polynesian expansion (from a homeland referred to natively as *Sawaiki) followed the development of sophisticated seafaring technology, and Polynesia previously extended even further.
 In some of the original Polynesian subregions, especially Hawai‘i and New Zealand, the aboriginals are now a minority.

-— product — something wanted, desired, or preferred that is created.
+— product — something created that is desirable or valuable to at least one person.
 The creation of products can include their manufacture, but it can also include the conversion of potential resources (such as “natural resources”) into personal or institutional resources.
 Economists typically divide products into “goods” (physical objects) and “services” (actions); some products, however, are apparently both, or not clearly one or the other.
+For more: economics.

 — property spectrum — a continuum of political positioning and tendency based on the question of property rights, with one end of the continuum supporting the absolute right to the control and use of private property, and one end favoring the abolition of private property (see communism).
 This spectrum is often imagined as a left-right line, with the property-rights position being to the right, but this usage differs notably from the change spectrum, where the left-right line describes openness to change relative to society.

 — Prussia — Prūsa (Old Prussian) / Preußen (German) — a region on the eastern end of the Baltic Sea, around the settlement of Twangste at the mouth of the Pregolya River (Преголя « Pregolja »), extending west to the Vistula River (Wisła).
 Prussia was a region of the Western Baltic culture.
 Eventually German culture came to predominate in the area, and Twangste became Königsberg.
 A Germanized Prussian state became in time the most powerful of the German states, after uniting with Brandenburg (around Berlin), and the resulting state was the foundation of the modern state of Germany.
 But the original region is now controlled by Poland and Russia, and the Old Prussian dialect is no longer spoken.
 Königsberg is now Kaliningrad (Калининград « Kaliningrad »).